101 – Understanding Google’s Quality Rater Guidelines

 In fact, several references to “high quality” were updated to refer instead to “high EAT”.

-The massive 164-page document outlines what Google is looking for in quality websites, and gives detailed instructions to the team of 10,000 people who manually evaluate the quality and value of websites that appear in search results, and whose feedback helps to hone Google’s algorithm.
+The massive 164-page document which is a must read for SEO practitioners, outlines what Google is looking for in quality websites, and gives detailed instructions to the team of 10,000 people who manually evaluate the quality and value of websites that appear in search results, and whose feedback helps to hone Google’s algorithm.

 The basic purpose of the Quality Rater Guidelines is to ensure good content does well and low quality, spammy content doesn’t.